inescaridi/NonGenCom/README.md

 ## Examples of use
 In *examples/* are shown some examples, like:

-*fc_scoreCalculator_example.py* for implementing FC-selection search based on a set of elements of FC Database against all the MP Database
+*fc_scoreCalculator_example.py* for implementing FC-selection search based on a set of elements of FC Database against all the MP Database.

-*mp_scoreCalculator_example.py* for implementing MP-selection search based on a set of elements of MP Database against all the FC Database
+*mp_scoreCalculator_example.py* for implementing MP-selection search based on a set of elements of MP Database against all the FC Database.

-*age_examples.py* for calculating scores
+*age_examples.py* for calculating scores.

 *validation.py* to calculate the proportion of scores greater/equal/less than the correspondent case, for a specific score chosen.